Rajasagar/react-basic/React_topic_summary.md

     - React having same concept built-in We can make our components reusable by using parameters and a concept called props in React.
     - n ReactJS, the props are a type of object where the value of attributes of a tag is stored.
 The word “props” implies “properties”, and its working functionality is quite similar to HTML attributes.
 Basically, these props components are read-only components

     -Props is a super important concept because it allows you to make your components reusable, and it allows you to pass data from another component to this component.
-And hence if we now have a look, we see these different expenses are rendered with different titles, different dates,and different amounts.
+And hence if we now have a look, we see these different expenses are rendered with different titles, different dates,and different amounts..

 - The concept of composition ("Children props").